-During the three months ended March 31, 2024, the Company repurchased an aggregate of 83,744 shares of its common stock at an aggregate cost of \$182,070 (exclusive of commissions) or an average per share price of \$2.17.
+During the three months ended September 30, 2024, the Company repurchased an aggregate of 119,615 shares of its common stock at an aggregate cost of \$189,424 (exclusive of commissions and excise taxes) or an average per share price of \$1.58.
+During the nine months ended September 30, 2024, the Company repurchased an aggregate of 577,060 shares of its common stock at an aggregate cost of \$1,059,904 (exclusive of commissions and excise taxes) or an average per share price of \$1.84.

-On December 27, 2023, the Company entered into a written trading plan (the "10b5-1 Plan") under Rule 10b5-1 of the Securities Exchange Act of 1934 (the "Exchange Act").
+On June 28, 2024, the Company entered into a written trading plan (the "10b5-1 Plan") under Rule 10b5-1 of the Securities Exchange Act of 1934 (the "Exchange Act").
 Adopting a trading plan that satisfies the conditions of Rule 10b5-1 allows a company to repurchase its shares at times when it might otherwise be prevented from doing so due to self-imposed trading black-outs or pursuant to insider trading laws.
-Purchases under the 10b5-1 Plan may be made during the following periods: (1) beginning on January 9,2024 until two trading days after the Company issues a press release announcing its financial results for the year ended December 31, 2023, and (2) beginning on April 1, 2024 until two trading days after the Company issues a press release announcing its financial results for the quarter ended March 31, 2024.
-Under the 10b5-1 Plan, the Company's third party broker may purchase up to 1,0000,000 shares of the Company's common stock, subject to certain price, market, volume and timing constraints, in accordance with the terms of the plan and subject to Rule 10b5-1 and Rule 10b-18 of the Exchange Act.
+Purchases under the 10b5-1 Plan may be made during the following periods: (1) beginning on July 8, 2024 until two trading days after the Company issues a press release announcing its financial results for the quarter ended June 30, 2024, and (2) beginning on October 1, 2024 until two trading days after the Company issues a press release announcing its financial results for the quarter ended September 30, 2024.
+Under the 10b5-1 Plan, the Company's third party broker may purchase up to 1,000,000 shares of the Company's common stock, subject to certain price, market, volume and timing constraints, in accordance with the terms of the plan and subject to Rule 10b5-1 and Rule 10b-18 of the Exchange Act.

 On August 16, 2022, the Inflation Reduction Act of 2022 (the "IR Act") was signed into federal law.
 The IR Act provides for, among other things, a new U.S. federal 1% excise tax on certain repurchases of stock by publicly traded U.S. domestic corporations occurring on or after January 1, 2023.
-The amount of the excise tax is generally 1% of the fair market value of the shares repurchased at the time of the repurchase.
-The excise tax applies in cases where the total value of the stock repurchase during the taxable year exceeds \$1,000,000.
-As such, the Company did not incur the 1% excise tax during the three months ended March 31, 2024.
+The amount of the excise tax is generally 1% of the net fair market value of the net shares repurchased (repurchases net of new share issuances) at the time of the repurchase.
+The excise tax applies in cases where the total value of the stock repurchased during the taxable year exceeds \$1,000,000.
+As such, the Company did incur the 1% excise tax during the three and nine months ended September 30, 2024 and recorded \$8,000 of excise tax as a component of the cost of the repurchases of common stock.

-At March 31, 2024, the dollar value of remaining shares that may be repurchased under the Share Repurchase Program was \$4,190,635.
+At September 30, 2024, the dollar value of remaining shares that may be repurchased under the Share Repurchase Program was \$3,312,801.